 (iii) Marking to criteria: All work, including examinations, is marked against criteria that are clearly outlined to students at the beginning of the module;

 (iv) Feedback and student learning: All feedback should include a balance of strengths and weaknesses of the submission in order to enable ‘feed-forward’.

 5. A large variety of different assessment methods are employed across the University.
 It would not be practical to provide guidance on the length and/or volume of these given this variation and the need for disciplines to devise assessment strategies that best suit their own needs.
 Faculties do however need to ensure that there is consistency in the ways in which specific assessment methods are employed within schemes and that they do not over assess students.
-Faculties where significant numbers of students take joint schemes or modules from other Faculties should be aware of the desirability of consistency in all assessments undertaken by the students.
+Departments where significant numbers of students take joint schemes or modules from other departments should be aware of the desirability of consistency in all assessments undertaken by the students.
 In reviewing assessment load, it is recommended that Faculties consider:

 (i) The percentage contribution of the assessment to the module; students may not put significant effort into assessments that contribute only a small amount and indeed might opt out of them; in addition, many small assignments impose a greater burden on students and markers than a few substantial ones;

 (ii) The size of the module; in that the assessment load attached to a 30 credit module does not need necessarily to be 50% more than that adopted in 20 credit modules;